 The easiest way to do this is to boil the untreated food waste for one hour while stirring frequently; the temperature must be maintained at boiling point for the whole one hour.
 By treating food waste according to these rules, any disease-causing bacteria and viruses present will be destroyed.

 The regulations grant power to MPI’s Director-General to approve alternative treatment options.
 Please contact the Animal Imports Team for more information on this (contact details given below).

 Food waste from trade sources

-If you collect food waste from a trade source (such as a hospital, a school, a supermarket or a food business) the supplier may ask for written confirmation that you will use the food waste according to the rules.
-The supplier may ask you to do so even if the food waste does not contain meat or has not come into contact with meat.
-The supplier may pass on your contact details to MPI.
+If you collect food waste from a trade source (such as a hospital, a school, a supermarket or a food business) the supplier may ask you to complete a Food Waste Collection Undertaking, which is a written confirmation from you that you will use the food waste according to the rules.
+The supplier may ask you to complete the undertaking even if the food waste does not contain meat or has not come into contact with meat.
+The supplier will pass on your contact details to MPI.
 Having a register of all parties involved in the food waste supply chain allows MPI to provide updates and information on the food waste feeding rules.

 Default is to heat treat food waste